 Inhalation of radon can cause damage to lungs.
-According to studies, radon is the second leading cause of lung cancer and the leading environmental cause of cancer mortality.
+According to the CDC, radon is the second leading cause of lung cancer and the leading environmental cause of cancer mortality.
 Pets can also be affected by high radon concentrations.

 Is radon common in the Portland area?

 Radon has been detected in homes in every Portland neighborhood, though some areas tend to have a much greater risk of having high radon levels.
 About half of the homes in North and Northeast Portland, for example, test for radon above the Environmental Protection Act’s (EPA) 4 pCi/L recommended action level.
 That said, each home is unique!
 Your house could have low radon and your neighbors high, or vice versa, depending on a variety of factors.

 What should I know about radon when purchasing or selling a home?

 A buyer’s agent should request radon test information from the seller.
 If the radon levels are known, this information must be disclosed by law.
 A certified radon measuring professional should be hired to conduct a test if the seller does not have a third-party radon results.
 If the radon concentration exceeds 4 pCi/L, mitigation is recommended.

 What is radon mitigation?